odevauchelle/pycavalier/README.md

 # Pycavalier

-Pycavalier is a Python library to draw 3D objects using an oblique projection.
+Pycavalier is a Python library to draw 3D objects using an oblique projection with Matplotlib.

-It is based on Matplotlib.
-In fact, it is just some tools added to Matplolib.
+The orientation of the projection is with respect to the observer, and the vertical direction is kept track of.

-## Quick example:
+## Quick example

 ```python
 from pycavalier import projection_tools as pt